microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

 > Microsoft Quick Authentication is in public preview.
 This preview is provided without a service-level agreement and isn't recommended for production workloads.
 Some features might be unsupported or have constrained capabilities.
 For more information, see [Supplemental terms of use for Microsoft Azure previews](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).

 ## How it works
 Microsoft Quick Authentication allows you to easily add a fully functioning sign-in button to your Android application that will take the user through the sign-in workflow with a Microsoft Account (MSA).
-Additionally, Quick Authentication allows you to sign-in your users silently whenever possible, to let them sign out of your application, and to perform more advanced tasks such as requesting an access token to retrieve additional account information. **[TODO** mention Microsoft Graph here?]
+Additionally, Quick Authentication allows you to sign-in your users silently whenever possible, to let them sign out of your application, and to perform more advanced tasks such as requesting an access token to retrieve additional user/account information accessible via the [Microsoft Graph APIs](https://learn.microsoft.com/en-us/graph/overview#whats-in-microsoft-graph)

 To enable Quick Authentication in your application, you will need to follow these high level steps.
 Each step is further detailed in the rest of this document.
 - First register your application for Android on Azure (you can reuse the same Azure registration as for your web site).